Resolving the phase of a Dirac topological state via interferometric photoemission

 Phase and temporal dynamics are inherently linked: the evolution of a quantum state is encoded in its time-dependent phase, and coherent light-matter interactions can be harnessed to resolve the electronic wave.
 Time- and angle-resolved photoemission spectroscopy (trARPES) is a natural candidate to access light-matter interactions in quantum materials.
 It incorporates the ultrafast pump-probe scheme -- providing femtosecond temporal resolution -- with ARPES -- a cornerstone technique in quantum material research that maps the band structure of crystalline solids by photoemission\cite{boschini_time-resolved_2024,gedik_photoemission_2017}.
 However, despite its ability to access energy-, momentum-, and time-resolved dynamics, trARPES typically resolves only incoherent population dynamics, where the phase information of the electronic wavefunction still remains inaccessible.

 Retrieving this electronic phase requires an interferometric approach.
 However, unlike optical fields, constructing an interferometer for matter waves with full energy and momentum resolution poses extreme challenges, particularly under the cryogenic, ultrahigh-vacuum, and high-resolution conditions required for quantum material studies.
 Instead of constructing a conventional interferometer where spatially separated beams interfere, we exploit quantum-path (QP) interference between indistinguishable excitation pathways - to construct a nonlinear interferometer for electronic wavefunctions.
 Under suitable excitation conditions, two-photon photoemission (2PPE), or trARPES in its nonlinear regime, naturally supports multiple absorption pathways that can interfere coherently, analogous to other nonlinear-optical processes.
-Signatures of such QP interference have been observed in earlier trARPES and 2PPE studies\cite{eickhoff_two-state_2011,chan_communication_2011}, including interference between Floquet and Volkov states in strong-field-modulated bands\cite{mahmood_selective_2016, bao_floquet-volkov_2025, choi_observation_2025, merboldt_observation_2025, fragkos_floquet-bloch_2025}.
-Yet the momentum-dependent phase of the electronic states has remained unresolved, primarily due to the absence of controllable phase calibration.
-Coherent trARPES with phase-locked pump and probe pulses has provided access to dephasing and coherence times\cite{petek_photoexcitation_2012,tao_direct_2016, reutzel_coherent_2020, reutzel_probing_2023}, but not to the angular phase structure that encodes the hidden geometry of the states.
+Although QP interference has been observed in earlier trARPES and 2PPE studies\cite{eickhoff_two-state_2011,chan_communication_2011}, including Floquet-Volkov-type processes\cite{mahmood_selective_2016, bao_floquet-volkov_2025, choi_observation_2025, merboldt_observation_2025, fragkos_floquet-bloch_2025}, and coherent trARPES has provided access to electronic coherence and dephasing\cite{petek_photoexcitation_2012,tao_direct_2016, reutzel_coherent_2020, reutzel_probing_2023}, the momentum-dependent phase encoded in electronic transition amplitudes has remained inaccessible, primarily due to the lack of a controllable phase calibration.